 The unicellular organisms are primarily the object of study in microbiology.
 The next higher living unit is the organism with its multicellular tissues and organs.
 We distinguish plant, fungal and animal organisms, which are morphologically, anatomically and functionally very diverse.
 Phytology (botany) deals with the former, zoology with the latter.
 The green plants are autotrophic and constructive , the colourless as well as the animal organisms heterotrophic and transforming or decomposing.
 Heterotrophic are also the fungi, which today is considered as a separate group of organisms and with which the mycology deals.

 The ecological factors act at different levels of complexity, naturally also at the molecular level (◘ Table 1).
 They cause certain effects and interactions.
 At the level of individuals, adaptation takes place via modifications, mutations and selection.
-This is, among other things, the field of work of the subfield of auto-ecology.
-At the ecosystem level, these adaptations and constantly changing population structures mean ever-changing dynamics, for example for material cycles and energy flows.
-Populations are recorded by demoecology, synecology examines biotic communities and their composition (static view), ecosystem biology investigates the dynamics in biotic communities and thus also the properties that determine energy flows and material cycles.
+This is, among other things, the topic of auto-ecology.
+At the ecosystem level, these adaptations and constantly changing population structures mean ever-changing dynamics, for example for material cycles and energy flows (flux).
+Populations are recorded by demecology, synecology examines biotic communities and their composition (static view), ecosystem biology investigates the dynamics in biotic communities and thus also the properties that determine energy flows (flux) and material cycles.

 The highest living units are the communities of plant and animal organisms, each composed of populations that, together with the abiotic environmental factors (climate and soil), form ecosystems characterized by a constant circulation of substances and energy.
 The study of these ecosystems from the smallest to the global - the biosphere - is the task of ecology in the broadest sense.